-Total Degree Requirements:
+Total Degree Requirements: 120

-() Students accepted for early admission to an accredited post-graduate Doctor of Audiology (Au.D.) program within the United States must complete at minimum 96 credits, including all of the program requirements listed above.
+- () Students accepted for early admission to an accredited post-graduate Doctor of Audiology (Au.D.) program within the United States must complete at minimum 96 credits, including all of the program requirements listed above.
 After completing their first year of professional school studies, the student can transfer back to IUP up to 30cr of their Au.D. program coursework.
 To then graduate from IUP, the student must send an official copy of their transcripts (and a cover letter) to the IUP office of Transfer Services.
-They must also contact the Dean's Office of the College of Natural Sciences and Mathematics for instructions on applying for graduation.

-The student, under consultation with her/his advisor, should select as their free electives courses that are appropriate for their targeted post-graduate Au.D. programs.
+They must also contact the Dean's Office of the College of Natural Sciences and Mathematics for instructions on applying for graduation. - (1) The student, under consultation with her/his advisor, should select as their free electives courses that are appropriate for e.
+Department of Foreign Languages-Correction to Program Revision